-PowerMyLearning is an education nonprofit that partners with underserved schools in the Greater Atlanta Region to support 21st century learning so that every student succeeds.
+PowerMyLearning in Greater Atlanta is an education nonprofit that partners with underserved schools to support 21st century learning so that every student succeeds.
 Our partnerships with Title I elementary and middle schools enhance home and classroom learning environments by:

 - Providing students and families with a free personal laptop home learning system, complete with Microsoft Office and learning software as well as digital training at no cost.